 Do you ever wonder what happens behind the walls of a wastewater treatment plant?
 Would you like to set a mystery in Cleveland's prodigious sewer system?
 Are you the kind of person who is inspired to write poetry about gravity thickening or sludge incineration?

 Join us for a unique writing workshop in collaboration with the Northeast Ohio Regional Sewer District.
 Together we will learn evocative wastewater treatment terminology, take a tour of the Westerly Plant, look at examples of infrastructure influenced writing, and create our own shitty first drafts.
-This class is free but spots are limited so sign up now!
+This class is free, but spots are limited!

 Level: All levels